JITESH1101/RISC-V-SoC-Tapeout---PHASE-2/Task_VCS_DC_TOPO/README.md

 ✅ **DC_TOPO** provides a physical-aware synthesized netlist
 ✅ Documentation is fully compliant, with no traces of open-source tools
-✅ The design is now ready for Physical Design (Place & Route) with clean, verified netlists and preserved macros
+✅ The design is now ready for Physical Design (Place & Route) with clean, verified netlists and preserved macros ✅ All relevant files with changes made and reports are attached to this repo.

 ---